Ephil012/CSP_Solver/README.md

             lines.append(line)
     return lines

-# Stores data in a dictionary based on 2d list inputted
+# Stores data in a dictionary based on 2d list inputted (takes lines)
 def store_data(lines):
     # Converts strings to ints in constraints 2d array
     for i in range(3, len(lines)):